changliu98/AssemblageDocs/docs/source/dataset.rst

 +-------------+---------------+---------+-------+----------+

 .. note::
-   Currently we are only releaseing binaries built from repositories that have license.
+   Currently we are only releasing binaries built from repositories that have license.
    Please adhere to the license of the original repositories when using the dataset.

 Distribution Format